cetic/tsimulus-saas/README.md

 The configuration routes provide a CRUD api to manage the stream configurations, the control API exposes a set of action to manage the stream consuption.
-These APIs are documented in the next subproject, exposing a comoplete Open Api Specification and an API explorer.
+These APIs are documented in the next subproject, exposing a complete Open Api Specification and an API explorer.

 ### 0.5.
 Stream configuration